Peranakan Cooking Ingredients: A Guide to Authentic Nyonya Flavours - Yea! Mama Experiential Catering

 • Kaffir Lime Leaves: These leaves impart a zesty, citrusy aroma to Nyonya dishes, particularly curries and soups.

-Mastering Nyonya Sauces and Gravies
+Mastering Peranakan Sauces and Cooking Ingredients

 Sauces and gravies play a crucial role in Nyonya cuisine, adding depth and complexity to dishes.